sarahemottram/ESEP-Group-2/Sprint 2 Documentation/Daily_Scrum_Notes.md

+# THIS IS COPY PAST OF SPRINT 1 WE GOTTA CHANGE IT
 ## Past 24 hours activities:
 * Ayushi
   * Tracking the activities vs time stamps in the form of a burndown chart.